venkatraj/js-notes/Part 1/09. Classes/9.3 Static properties and methods/Static properties and methods.md

 User.prototype.someMethod(); // Method in prototype;

 ```
-With normal function construtor based prototypal inheritance, there is no connection between to constructor functions.
+With normal function constructor based prototypal inheritance, there is no connection between to constructor functions.
 Only objects created with it uses `__proto__` property to form inheritance chain.

 But `class` construct also supports static methods.
 When using `extends` it adds a `[[Prototype]]` property to child class that reference parent class